Weergors WR 67

 Green business

-We think it is important to do our bit for a sustainable world.
-One of the ways we do this is by generating our own energy with 400 solar panels.
+We think it is important to do our bit to achieve a sustainable world.
+We do this, among other things, by generating our own energy through 400 solar panels.
 We also store part of this energy.
-In addition, all buildings and grounds are lit with LED lamps and all taps, toilets and showers in sanitary facilities and rental accommodation are water-saving.
-We do green management and terrain landscaping mainly with indigenous planting.
+In addition, all buildings and grounds are illuminated by LED lamps, and all taps, toilets and showers in the sanitary facilities and rental accommodation are water-saving.
+Our green management and terrain landscaping is mainly done with indigenous planting.
 The fishpond that we created in the 1980s is now a fully-fledged nature area appreciated by deer and spoonbills, and the wildflower meadow is an oasis for insects.

 Sustainability at 't Weergors